-A simple way to verify that the prototype is efficiency in this mode is to compare the average time between readouts in spill to its expected value.
+A simple way to verify that the prototype is efficient in this mode is to compare the average time between readouts in spill to its expected value.
 The latter is calculated simply as the ratio of the memory event depth (127) to the highest chip counting rate (~ 130 Hz) and is roughly 1 s.
 This is in agreement with measurements as illustrated in Figure 9 (left).
-Another evidence for an efficient operation of the prototype in trigger-less mode is showed in 9 (right) where the channel counting rates in the two modes are compared and are similar.
+Another evidence for an efficient operation of the prototype in trigger-less mode is showed in Figure 9 (right) where the channel counting rates in the two modes are compared and found similar.
 Successful operation without trigger is possible because of the negligible noise and spark rates which are the result of a precise electronic calibration and a reliable mesh manufacturing technique.

 Figure 9.
-Channel counting rate during spills (left): trigger versus self-trigger mode.
-Time between readout in trigger-less mode (right).
+Time between readout in trigger-less mode (left).
+Channel counting rate during spills (right): trigger versus self-trigger mode.

-4.3 Response of the six Micromegas meshes
+308 4.3 Response of the six Micromegas meshes

-The prototype was moved across the beam to measure the fake hit probability, efficiency and hit multiplicity of the 6 ASU.
+The prototype was moved across the beam to measure the MIP efficiency and hit multiplicity of the 6 ASU.
 A muon beam of similar intensity as in the previous studies was directed at the centre of each ASU.
 At each position, roughly 100 thousand triggers were recorded.
 Efficiency and hit multiplicity are deduced from the distribution of the number of hits per triggering muons.
 This distribution is built by finding a track in the telescope, extrapolating its impact at the prototype and counting the number of hits in time with the trigger inside a search region centred around the pad containing the extrapolated track position.
 Events are selected by applying the following cuts:

-1. Telescope cut
+316 1.
+Telescope cut